PR55/Capstone-Project/README.md

 ### Articles

-* Properly record the spacing between lines
+* Clean up comment styling
-* Add a comment feature, rating the writers of articles
+* Fix comment bug, where you cannot see comments on your own article

 ## Contact Info
 * [LinkedIn](https://www.linkedin.com/in/kyle-joel-flores/)